Related pages N. American cuckoo bumblebees - Is it a bumblebee? - Looks like a bumblebee - Other bees1, 2

 Range: Quebec, Ontario south to Georgia, west to South Dakota and North Dakota.

-Note: Also known as the rusty-patched bumblebee.
-Once common, but its range has declined sharply since 1990, now found in only a few areas, and may soon be listed as endangered.
+Note: Once common, but its range has declined sharply since 1990, now found in only a few areas, and may soon be listed as endangered.
 Found close to woodlands, parks and gardens.
-Often has a bald patch between the wings in the middle of the thorax.
+Often has a bald/black patch between the wings in the middle of the thorax.
 Body lengths in mm, queen 19 - 23, worker 9 - 16, male 14 - 17.
 Hair longish and even.
 Short tongued.
 Nests underground.
 Nectar robber.
+Favourite flowers include; sunflowers, asters, goldenrods, honeysuckle.
+Nests parasitised by B. ashtonii.
+Queens seen from April, workers from June and males from July.

 Range: Ontario to Newfoundland, south to Tennessee Virginia, West Virginia and North Carolina, in or near woodland.
 Nests underground.
-Medium length tongue, hair short and even.
+Short - medium length tongue, hair short and even.
 Body lengths, queen 15 - 17 mm, worker 10 - 14 mm, male 12 - 15.
+An uncommon species.
+Favourite flowers include; epilobium, bee balm, penstemon, apples, raspberry.
+Queens seen from May, workers and males from June.

 **Images taken from the wonderful https://www.flickr.com/photos/usgsbiml/albums